 Many drug rehab programs or drug addiction therapies offer canine-assisted therapy to support their patients in their recovery.
 Remember that what works best for one person may not be what will work best for another.
 Consider personal needs and preferences when looking for a professional treatment facility.

-If you or a loved one struggle with a substance use disorder and are ready to address it with professional treatment, contact The Recovery Village Palm Beach to speak with a representative who can help you take the first step toward long-term sobriety.
+If you or a loved one struggle with a substance use disorder and are ready to address it with professional treatment, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative who can help you take the first step toward long-term sobriety.
 You deserve a healthier future, call today.

 Schuck, Sabrina E B; et al. “Canine-assisted therapy for children with ADHD: preliminary findings from the positive assertive cooperative kids study.”
 Journal of Attention Disorders, 2015.
 Accessed September 21, 2019.